Pampanga in the Philippine Revolution

 Pampanga in the Philippine Revolution remained almost wholly loyal to Spanish suzerainty, with only few noble Kapampangan families defecting to the Katipunan.
 Kapampangan involvement in defending Spanish interests began when the Revolution broke out, with many freemen enlisting in Spanish forces.
 However, Tagalog rebels would eventually infiltrate the province and begin a campaign of terrorism.
 Once Spain lost the Battle of Manila Bay, Spanish forces in Pampanga retreated to Macabebe and awaited their return to Spain.
 Republican forces would raze and loot Kapampangan towns for their cooperation with Spanish forces.
-To revenge their losses, many Kapampangans would enlist with the Americans to defeat the Philippine Republic.
+To avenge their losses, many Kapampangans would enlist with the Americans to defeat the Philippine Republic.

 Background

 The inhabitants of Pampanga cooperated closely with Spanish authorities, with Kapampangans forming the bulk of natives that enlisted in the Spanish army.
 Kapampangan troops fought alongside Spaniards in land battles for Formosa, Guam, and Cagayan, and in naval battles against the Dutch.
 British forces attempting to invade Bulacan from Manila suffered heavily from Kapampangan counteroffensives that pushed them back to Intramuros.
 In return, the Spanish allowed Kapampangans to join the Spanish peerage, study in Spanish universities both in Manila and in Spain, and join the Spanish army as officers.

 As Kapampangans had cooperated closely with Spain, they found little merit in rebellion aside from a few instances.
 Land disputes, like those which José Rizal encountered, happened mostly in Tagalog regions.
 Kapampangans would settle quietly in Pampanga for years, until the Revolution began.
 Larkin notes that During the fourteen years preceding the outbreak of hostilities, the budding nationalist movement drew little support from the Pampangans.
 The Spanish repressions of 1892 involved a small number of the native elite.
 Only a few dedicated families such as the Alejandrinos of Aráyat and the Jovens of Bácolor actively supported the Propagandists, and, in general, the problems of colonial policy and practice merited little attention in the province.
 (Larkin 1972, p 111).